SoftDev4Research/open-source-software/README.md

 This group aims to work on a Open Source Policy for software develomoent in life sciences

 ## Open Source policy snapshots
-The draft is open for comments as a [google doc](https://docs.google.com/document/d/1C8sWr-r9RJBO-RZaDtgjmlHLHCyTHxsBrD6I12vknQs/edit)
+The draft is open for comments in a [google doc](https://docs.google.com/document/d/1C8sWr-r9RJBO-RZaDtgjmlHLHCyTHxsBrD6I12vknQs/edit)

 ### Snapshots
 We are taking snapshots to have a reference of previus versions and modifications.